herecomesmax/newrepo/README.md

-# newrepo
+# Coursera IBM Data Science Certificate
-# This is a test repository, for testing projects and storing files.
+## This is a test repository includes major labs and projects.
+## Topics
+* Data Collection from Web Scraping*
+* Data Wrangling *
+* Exploratory Data Analysis with SQL *
+* EDA and Data Visualization with Plotly *
+* EDA and Machine Learning *
+* Capstone Project of SpaceX Launch Analysis *